 Please visit our website regularly to stay up-to-date on recent changes, cancellations, and additional efforts to promote safety at Fairmount.

-Fairmount Protection and Prevention Updates are provided weekly to keep our residents and team members informed of the latest recommendations for keeping our residents and team members safe.
-Updates are posted below:
+Fairmount Protection and Prevention Updates are provided to keep our residents and team members informed of the latest recommendations for keeping our residents and team members safe.
+Following is the most recent update: January 22, 2021 COVID Prevention and Protection Update.

 Update March 16, 2020 | 3:30 pm